 Research shows that individuals with more education live longer, healthier lives than those with less education.
 And, Kansas data indicates that lower levels of education are often linked to lack of health care coverage, limited ability to pay for medical or dental treatment, higher use of tobacco products, increased obesity rates and poor health outcomes.
-The state average for graduation rates (2016) was 86%, which means that 14% of students were left behind.
-In addition, 65% of fourth graders are not proficient in reading.
+The state average for graduation rates (2018) was 87.3 percent, which means that 12.7 percent of students were left behind.
+In addition, 63 percent of fourth graders are not proficient in reading.
 KHF believes that by improving educational attainment, we can work toward better employment opportunities and better health outcomes.

 Every month, our electronic newsletter, Health Happenings, features a story about a focus area, grant, partnership or program involving the Foundation.